 If water starts pooling in your sink or the tub takes time to drain, there’s a high chance you have a root invasion problem at hand.
-People often confuse slow-draining sinks as a sign of a buildup, and while that is entirely possible, it is essential to check for tree root invasion.
+People often confuse slow-draining sinks as a sign of a build-up, and while that is entirely possible, it is essential to check for tree root invasion.

-At first, you can try cleaning your drain using the traditional baking soda and vinegar concoction.
+First, you can try cleaning your drain using the traditional baking soda and vinegar concoction.
 If that doesn’t work, use a drain snake or shower unclogging tool.

 If the problem persists, it is likely due to a tree root invasion.

 We don’t need to tell you how repulsive odours emanating from drains can be – we are sure all of us have been there to experience it first-hand in our lives.
-If tree roots have glided into your pipes and caused a blockage, you will notice a distinct, unpleasant odour arising from the sinkhole or drains.
+If roots have glided into your pipes and caused a tree root blockage, you will notice a distinct, unpleasant odour arising from the sinkhole or drains.